emory-qtm/qtm250/README.md

 ## Course objectives
 Each student will:
 1. Learn foundational knowledge of computing concepts and cloud computing, and become comfortable employing this knowledge in data science tasks using, spreadsheets, SQL, API’s, and visualization tools.
 2. Creatively implement what they have been learning in projects which use cloud computing tools to visualize and analyze big data.
-Specifically, public datasets hosted on the cloud https://cloud.google.com/public-datasets/.
+Specifically, [public datasets hosted on the cloud](https://cloud.google.com/public-datasets/).